MutantStargoat/ldjam46/README.md

 The game was unfortunately not completed, but here it is at it stands a few minutes after the deadline.

-Run it and press F1 for instructions.
+Run the game (use the `RUN` script on GNU/Linux) and press F1 for instructions.
 You can play around with the physics and let the penguin jump between patches of ice, but there's no goal yet, and the tentacles won't really harm you.

 Credits
 -------
 Code: John Tsiombikas
-Additional code: eleni-Maria Stea, and Zisis Sialveras.
+Additional code: Eleni-Maria Stea, and Zisis Sialveras.
 Procedural graphics: John Tsiombikas
 Penguin 3D model from: https://www.turbosquid.com/3d-models/3ds-penguin/653190
 Environment map from: https://learnopengl.com/Advanced-OpenGL/Cubemaps